silverailscolo/ejb/_pages/en-us/trains-tips.md

 <h2>JMRI Panel</h2>

-<p>My digital control panel was built using Panel Editor and is displayed on a compact LCD monitor by <a href="https://www.jmri.org/help/en/html/apps/PanelPro/index.shtml">JMRI PanelPro 2.4.1</a> on OSX 10.4.6, the last version supported by my MacMini hardware/Java combo.<br>
+My digital control panel was built using Panel Editor and is displayed on a compact LCD monitor by <a href="https://www.jmri.org/help/en/html/apps/PanelPro/index.shtml">JMRI PanelPro 2.4.1</a> on OSX 10.4.6, the last version supported by my MacMini hardware/Java combo.<br>
 The graphics match a generic (US-built) Entrance-Exit (NX) CTC machine, in use from 1950 until the mid-nineties.
-However, most turnouts are operated with an Individual Function Switch (IFS); see the <a href="https://en.wikipedia.org/wiki/Signalling_control">Signaling Wiki</a>.</p>
+However, most turnouts are operated with an Individual Function Switch (IFS); see the <a href="https://en.wikipedia.org/wiki/Signalling_control">Signaling Wiki</a>.

 <figure><img src='{{ "/assets/img/trains2/nx-tableau_eindhoven.jpg" | relative_url }}' alt="NX-panel Eindhoven, NL" class='img-fluid'>
 <figcaption class="kleiner">The NX CTC machine in Eindhoven, The Netherlands (photo &copy; <a href="https://www.nicospilt.com/index_seinhuizen.htm">Nico Spilt</a>)</figcaption></figure>

-<p>I started by drawing a compact track schematic in 4 pt white lines on a black background.
+I started by drawing a compact track schematic in 4 pt white lines on a black background.
 At the switches I erased the connecting lines to enable the JMRI small track schematic icons to display the turnout positions.
 Tunnels are drawn in a medium grey.
 I edited some JMRI turnout icons to apply at 45 degree lines, as free rotation was not yet in JMRI at the time.
-Locations, Block boundaries and numbers were added to help in the orientation of the dispatcher.</p>
+Locations, Block boundaries and numbers were added to help in the orientation of the dispatcher.

 <div class="row">
 <div class="col-sm">